 Kashmir Great Lakes Trek

-Trip Code: IN-27 Country: India - Ex Srinagar Duration: 8 Days Best Time: Jul-Sep Base Price: 620 USD Level: Moderate Season: Summer
+Trip Code: IN-27 Country: India - Srinagar Duration: 8 Days Best Time: Jul-Sep Base Price: USD 675 Level: Moderate Season: Summer

 Kashmir Great Lakes Trek — Overview